Structural poured concrete wall project in SE Wisconsin

 Are poured walls better than block for retaining?

 Yes.
-Poured concrete walls provide monolithic structural integrity — no mortared joints that are prone to moisture infiltration and lateral failure under soil pressure.
+Poured concrete walls provide monolithic structural integrity.
+No mortared joints that are prone to moisture infiltration and lateral failure under soil pressure.
 They're stronger, more watertight, and virtually maintenance-free.

 How tall can you pour a concrete wall?